NoBlackBoxes/LastBlackBox/course/bootcamp/day_4/Afternoon.md

 works in general.
 Your aim is it to incorporate this code into the cameraStream.py file to allow live face recognition with your robot.

+Please ensure that you download also the *XML FILE* and put it in the very same folder :-)

 Tipp:
 - Check the variable names
 - Check the detector parameters